CLiun/cs61a/README.md

 Abstraction as an important idea to module the code, helps to understand use of HOF

-### Object Concept
-- Object has attribute which bound to value, also has attribute bound to functions, those bound to functions, is called method

-- Using method of object, is invoking the function on the object

-- An object can has different name bound to it

-- Object has mutable type and immutable type

 ### Mutation
 `tuple` is a immutable object, but if the element in tuple is mutable, we can still change the contents, like: